j-mohammadi/RL-RacingCar/README.md

 One can see a car in a racetrack that is subdivided in several colored boxes.
 Each of the boxes corresponds to a type of racetrack part.
 For example example, red parts correspond to straight parts while purple parts correspond to left turns.

 For simplicity and readability, our environment uses two classes: the `PlayerCar` and the `car_environment`.
-The simplified code is displayed in the following part:
+The compressed code is displayed in the following part:

 ### PlayerCar class